Protohistory of West Virginia: Calicuas

-Tionontatacaga
+Wyandots

-Tionontatacaga (Tobacco Indians, Iroquois) trade mixing from easterly regional tributaries of Lake Erie were generally traditional Iroquois League enemies.
-The early historic Ohio Valley Siouans were neighbors with the Cat Nation of Erielhoran to the northeast and their trade neighbor on their eastern environs, the Neutral Nation.
-The prehistoric culture of the Cat Nation region was named for Charles Whittlesey, a nineteenth-century geologist and archaeologist who began the studies of the Whittlesey Culture (1000 to 1600) and founded the Western Reserve Historical Society of Ohio.
-Fort Ancient people grew beans at least 1150–1200.
+The ancestors of the Wyandots were part of extensive trade networks along the easterly regional tributaries of Lake Erie and they were generally traditional Haudenosaunee enemies.
+They lived in three large confederacies the Neutral confederacy, the Wendat confederacy and the Tionontate confederacy.
+A material culture possibly linked to the Erie was named for Charles Whittlesey, a nineteenth-century geologist and archaeologist who began the studies of the Whittlesey Culture (1000 to 1600) and founded the Western Reserve Historical Society of Ohio.
+Other material cultures include Fort Ancient, where beans were present at least 1150–1200.
 Neighboring to the west along Lake Erie's tributaries were the palisaded villages of the Sandusky culture (1400–1500).
-Late Woodland people were south of the Sandusky people and southwest of the Whittlesey people on the rolling hill watershed of these tributaries in Ohio.
-A connection of these various Prehistoric people with historic tribes remain unclear for the increasing migrations (Ohio Historical Society).
+Other Late Woodland peoples were south of the Sandusky culture and southwest of the Whittlesey culture on the rolling hill watershed of these tributaries in Ohio.
+The connection of these various material cultures with historic nations is disputed due to migrations (Ohio Historical Society).

-Chief Tsouharissen included a council which united some ten tribes within the Neutralia empire.
+In the 1600s, Tsouharissen became the leader of the Neutral confederacy.
 French Recollet friar Daillon in 1626 reported three large deer pens near his village, Ounontisaston.
 They called themselves Chonnonton, or "people of the deer."
-Because these ranging trademen were at peace earlier with the League and Huron, in 1615 Champlain called them, "la Nation neutre."
-They traded deer hides and byproducts to as far south as the Powhatan chiefdom on Chesapeake Bay for the prized Snow Whelk (Buccinidae) marine shells.
-The Iroquois League in 1651 destroyed this cultural entity.
-Having been pushed south and pressuring the Siouan, these Wyandot mix again disseminated.
-Like the decades earlier of some northerly environ Yuchi, some Tionontatacaga joined the Shawnee and other Wyandot were known as Little Mingoe (Gist 1750–51).
+Due to the confederacy being at peace with the Haudenosaunee and the Wendat Confederacy, in 1615 Champlain called them, "la Nation neutre."
+They traded deer hides and byproducts as far south as the Powhatan confederacy on Chesapeake Bay for the prized Snow Whelk (Buccinidae) marine shells.
+From 1649 to 1651, the Haudenosaunee destroyed the Neutral, Wendat and Tionontate Confederacies.
+The people who refused to assimilate into the Haudenosaunee fled and were pushed south.
+There they mixed with the local people of the Ohio region and they are now called Wyandots.
 The Guyandotte River was named in their memory.

-It cannot be understated, however, that the Wyandots, or Guyandotte, of West Virginia came to be extremely far from the Ohio Wyandot over time & may have been operating as a separate tribe, also fractured from the Petun.
-Its possible that they may be the Kentatentonga mentioned on Franquelin's map, with a whopping 19 villages in northwest Pennsylvania having been destroyed.
+It cannot be understated, however, that the Wyandots, or Guyandotte, of West Virginia came to be extremely far from the Ohio Wyandot over time & may have been operating as a separate polity.
+It's possible that they may be the Kentatentonga mentioned on Franquelin's map, with a whopping 19 villages in northwest Pennsylvania having been destroyed.